Friday, July 1, 2016

 Mr. Libbey was a director of the Manufacturers National Bank and was a trustee of Coburn Classical Institute.
 He always took a deep interest in Bates College and only a few years ago donated to that college a large society building known as Libbey Forum.

 Mr. Libbey never took a great part in politics.
-In 1906, he was a candidate doe member of the executive council of the State and was elected, serving with great credit during the administration of Gov. Cobb.
+In 1906, he was a candidate to be a member of the executive council of the State and was elected, serving with great credit during the administration of Gov. Cobb.
 He was a member of the sub-committee of that council which selected the site of the school for the feeble-minded, which was then established.
 It has always been claimed by those who understood the facts of that purchase that his business acumen, devoted to the interests of Maine saved the State many thousands of dollars in the purchase.

 During that term, he gave to the State the same good judgment and careful attention to detail, as he always gave his own business, His associates on the board regarded him as one of the ablest men among them and one of the best councilors which the State had ever had.